-[Delete A or B as applicable]
+[\Delete A or B as applicable]

+\A For the foreseeable future, should you wish to meet with any member of staff, I would ask you to note:

+(a) all routine communication, including any request for a meeting between you and the school, will be by letter only.
+Letters from you need to be addressed to.....at the school address; email correspondence will not be responded to;

-- A For the foreseeable future, should you wish to meet with any member of staff, I would ask you to note: - (b) an appointment will be arranged and confirmed in writing as soon as possible; - (b) a third party from the school will be present; - (c) in the interests of all parties, formal notes of this meeting may be made. - B For the foreseeable future, all meetings arising from any written communication with the school will not be conducted by a member of staff, but will be conducted byrepresenting the school.
-I would ask you to note: - (b) an appointment will be arranged and confirmed in writing as soon as possible; - (b) a third party will be present; - (c) in the interests of all parties, formal notes of this meeting may be made.
+(b) an appointment will be arranged and confirmed in writing as soon as possible;

+(b) a third party from the school will be present;

+(c) in the interests of all parties, formal notes of this meeting may be made.

+\B For the foreseeable future, all meetings arising from any written communication with the school will not be conducted by a member of staff, but will be conducted by .....

+representing the school.
+I would ask you to note:

+(a) all routine communication, including any request for a meeting between you and the school, will be by letter only.
+Letters from you need to be addressed to.....at the school address; email correspondence will not be responded to;

+(b) an appointment will be arranged and confirmed in writing as soon as possible;

+(b) a third party will be present;

+(c) in the interests of all parties, formal notes of this meeting may be made.